-Napier Port has engaged acoustic experts, Marshall Day, to investigate the noise impacts of the proposed wharf development, in particular the new location and likely terminal layout.
+Napier Port engaged acoustic experts, Marshall Day, to investigate the noise impacts of the proposed wharf development, in particular the new location and likely terminal layout.
 Marshall Day have been working with Napier Port for many years so are well aware Napier Port’s noise environment.
+See their report here.

 Noise is assessed in terms of the New Zealand Port Noise Standard.
-Construction noise, and our noise mitigate initiatives are also to be included.
+Construction noise, and our noise mitigation initiatives are also to be included.

-Initial work suggests that there will be a minor increase in noise, predominantly as a result of growth.
-Preliminary findings are:
+The report finds that there will be a minor increase in noise, predominantly as a result of growth.

 “MDA has updated the Port of Napier noise model to represent both current (2016) and future (2026) operations with Wharf 6 (the proposed wharf) and forecast growth.
 It is considered that the noise model provides an accurate representation of current and future port noise emissions during peak operating periods.